Microwave the coconut oil for a few seconds until fully liquid.

 Notes

--Cacao butter is a one-to-one replacement for coconut oil but isn’t as easy to find.-Allulose is counted as a carbohydrate on labels, but since it is not absorbed like regular sugar, it contributes almost 0 net carbs.
+-*If you don't care about making this low-carb, raw honey is a great option.
+Just make sure to let your coconut oil cool to avoid killing any of the beneficial components of the honey.-Cacao butter is a one-to-one replacement for coconut oil, but it isn’t as easy to find.-Allulose is counted as a carbohydrate on labels, but since it is not absorbed like regular sugar, it contributes almost 0 net carbs.